ibm-cloud-docs/image-templates/create-encrypted-image.md

    ```
    {: pre}

 4. Identify and select the AES data encryption key (DEK) that you need to encrypt and decrypt your disk image, then write it into a keyfile.
-This DEK is the same base64-encoded DEK that you wrapped with your key management service-provided customer root key in [Preparing your environment](/docs/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance#preparing-your-environment).
+This DEK is the same base64-encoded DEK that you wrapped with your key management service-provided customer root key that is in [Preparing your environment](/docs/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance#preparing-your-environment).
 Key material that is written into keyfiles must be [unwrapped](/docs/key-protect?topic=key-protect-cli-reference#kp-key-command) and not be encoded.

    Because the keyfile isn't base64-encoded, you can't print or view the keyfile content from the command line by using standard ASCII characters.
    {: tip}

-   Use the following command to create keyfiles with either an **AES 256-bit** or an **AES 512-bit** encryption key:
+   Use the following command to create keyfiles with either an **AES 256 bit** or an **AES 512 bit** encryption key:

    ```
    echo <data_key> | base64 -d - > <keyfile_name>